yakworks/gorm-tools/docs/queries-mango.md

 ```

-One of the useful features of the MangoTidyMap is that it converts path to nested map, so
+One of the useful features of the MangoTidyMap is that it converts path to nested map which is required by [mangoQuery](queries-mango.md#mango-query)
 ```java
 assert MangoTidyMap.tidy['a.b.c': 3]) == [a:[b:[c:['$eq':3]]]]
 ```
 For more example take a look on [MangoTidyMapSpec][MangoTidyMapSpec]

+### Mango query

+Dao service by default has not all features of mango service, just `buildCriteria` and `query` methods, but both automatically
+convert map params to mango map, so just `params` or `request.JSON` can be passed.

+See [Mango Api](queries-mango.md#mango-api) to know all features that are provided.

-### Examples
+#### Examples

 Bellow will be a list of supported syntax for params in json format, which is supported:
 Assume we are running these on star trek characters http://stapi.co/api/v1/rest/character?uid=CHMA0000128908